Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 Since we went in the same direction, I offered to join her on her journey.
 After adrenaline from the hasty approach wore off, I noticed she was exceptionally beautiful.
 She was a shorter brunette with a slim figure and a soft calm voice.
 Her name was Lisa. a Russian anthropology student, who is visiting Tartu to make a presentation at the local University.

 I was shocked by her English prowess and beauty and started mumbling.
-She was cool about it and we had overall a nice conversation.
+She was cool about it and we had an overall nice conversation.
 Her calmness made the whole interaction very formal though.

 After half an hour, I invited her to an instant date, but she needed to find ATM first.
 Since I had to go to the bus station, we said goodbye to each other.